eacardenase/eacardenase/README.md

 # Hi there 👋

 ## I'm a psychologist that loves programming!

-Specialist in Strategic Data Analytics at Fundación Universitaria Konrad Lorenz.
+Backend Developer with solid knowledge in JavaScript and TypeScript, NodeJS (Express), relational databases (MySQL) and no relational databases (MongoDB & Redis), OAuth and JWT, as well as Salesforce Commerce Cloud (SFCC).
+Passionate about IT world, building a better world through software development one line of code at a time.

-I have interest in Software Development, and recently I'm working on honing my Frontend skills!
+Go enthusiast.

 ### Some tecnologies I have experience on (ORDER BY LEVEL_OF_SKILL DESC):